text here. Few sentances.PROS

 The American Hair Loss Association discusses how hair transplant surgeries work.
 They also provide suggestions on what to look for in a surgeon as well as questions that every patient should ask before making a final decision.

-Review: Surgical Hair Restoration, Editors of American Hair Loss Association, Not Dated
+Hair Replacement: Surgical Hair Transplants, Editors of American Society of Plastic Surgeons, Not Dated

 This article details what to expect from hair replacement surgery, also touching on possible risks and safety information.
 The editors of the American Society of Plastic Surgeons describe who is eligible for the procedure and offer questions to ask the plastic surgeon prior to treatment.